feeder-irate/AleoHQ-aleo-education/datasets/notes.md

 Database Container Orchestration Act as if what you do makes a difference.
 It does.
 Cloud OAuth Dream big and dare to fail.
 Scalability Backend Difficult roads often lead to beautiful destinations.
 Testing Latency Optimization CI/CD Multi-threading Performance Great things never come from comfort zones.
 Deployment Docker Machine Learning NLP CI/CD
 CI/CD To be the best, you must be able to handle the worst.
 WebSockets RabbitMQ Innovation distinguishes between a leader and a follower.
 Distributed Systems Do what you love and the money will follow.
+GraphQL Machine Learning Docker Algorithm Optimization Act as if what you do makes a difference.
+It does.
+Big Data Agile